Majdy94/Web-Fitness-Shop/README.md

 ### what should be Installed?
 1. npm `install node`
-2. run `node server.js`
+2. npm install stripe --save // Credit Cart API Package
-3. npm install stripe --save // Credit Cart API Package
+3. npm install nodemailer // (form the contact site)
-4. npm install nodemailer // (form the contact site)
+4. run `node server.js`
-5. run localhost on port 80
+5. run localhost on port 80 on browser

 ### To buy a programm here are the test credit cart access data: